Ram pickup: Chassis Cab

-For 2008, Dodge introduced two more Chassis Cab models, the 4500 and 5500.
-These were Class-4 and Class-5 trucks with a gross weight of 16500 lb and 19500 lb, respectively.
+For 2008, Dodge introduced two more Chassis Cab models, the all-new 4500 and 5500 (to compete with Ford's F-450/F-550).
+These were Class 4 and Class 5 trucks with a gross weight rating of 16500 lb and 19500 lb, respectively.
 Both trucks came equipped with the same version of the Cummins 408 cuin diesel as the 3500 chassis-cab model.
 Sterling, who worked with Dodge in development, had their own version, called the Sterling Bullet with a unique grille.
 Sterling is a division of Freightliner Trucks which, like Dodge, was owned by the former DaimlerChrysler.
 Sterling Trucks was licensed to sell Dodge Ram 4500 series trucks as the Sterling Bullet.
 When the Sterling brand was phased out by Chrysler Corporation, the Bullet was discontinued.